cslr/cc0pictures/README.md

 # cc0pictures

-cc0 picture archive for machine learning or other uses
+cc0 picture archive for machine learning or any other use.

+Tomas Ukkonen